The Best Pregnancy Sex Positions: Tips For Each Trimester

 Acrobatic sex isn’t typically on the table for heavily pregnant women.
 But newly pregnant women can still indulge.
 If you and your partner fancy yourself bedroom adventurers, now’s the time to harness your wild side.
 “For those of you who are feeling strong during the first trimester, there’s no reason not to experiment with sex positions that will be more difficult to manage with a bigger belly,” says Hodder.
 “Once you’re officially a parent, finding and making time for sex – at least, non-quickie sex — will be difficult, so take advantage of the time you still have!”

-The Best Pregnancy Sex Positions: The Second Trimester
+The Best Pregnancy Sex Positions for the Second Trimester

 The Lotus Sex Position